-White Chocolate Raspberry Cheesecake was everywhere ten years ago, but the place I mostly remember eating it was at the bookstore coffee shop where it would either be stellar or stale depending on the time of day or from whom they ordered it.
-At some point I guess I had too many stale pieces because I eventually got tired of ordering it and forgot about it altogether.
-This week I was thinking about the good slices and wondering if I could make it at home.
-Well, of course!
-The question was, would it be as good as the coffee shop’s version?
+White Chocolate Raspberry Cheesecake was everywhere ten years ago, but the place I mostly remember eating it was at Starbucks, where it would either be stellar or stale depending on location and time of day.
+At some point I finally got tired of ordering it and tried making it myself.
+This recipe is the first one I made.

 - 2 cups crushed Oreos (about 24)

 - 3 packages (8 ounces each) cream cheese, softened

 - 1/3 cup sour cream, at room temperature

 - 3 large eggs, lightly beaten and at room temperature

 - 3 tablespoons all-purpose flour

 - 1 1/2 cups white chips (10 oz total)